V-League's 10th season opens Sunday

 USC is the reigning Cebu Schools Athletic Foundation Inc. champion, while La Salle-Dasmariñas ruled the recent National Collegiate Region Athletic Association season

-Defending champion Ateneo will be beefed up by former Far Eastern University crowd-drawer Rachel Anne Daquis and Ariel Patnogon, while former UST stalwarts Rhea Dimaculangan and Aiza Maizo will return for another tour of duty for the Tigresses, who are eyeing a record seventh crown.
+Defending champion Ateneo will be beefed up by former Far Eastern University crowd-drawer Rachel Anne Daquis and Ariel Patnogon.
+In contrast, former UST stalwarts Rhea Dimaculangan and Aiza Maizo will return for another tour of duty for the Tigresses, who are eyeing a record seventh crown.

 The other guest players are Melissa Kamille Ogana and Patcharee Sangmuang for Letran, San Sebastian’s resident import Jeng Bualee and Su Roces, former league Most Valuable Players Nene Bautista and Mary Jane Balse for Arellano, Arinne Mei Agarin and Joy Casas for National Collegiate Athletic Association two-time women’s champion University of Perpetual Help System Dalta and Regine Obinque and Ma.
 Abigail Praca for USC.

-Adamson University completes the 10-team field which will be divided into two groups.
-Group A will have Ateneo, La Salle-Dasmariñas, Letran, San Sebastian and UST and Group B Arellano, NU, Perpetual Help, Adamson and USC.
+Adamson University completes the 10-team field, which will be divided into two groups.
+Group A will have Ateneo, La Salle-Dasmariñas, Letran, San Sebastian, and UST, and Group B will have Arellano, NU, Perpetual Help, Adamson, and USC.

-The eliminations will be a single round-robin affair with the top four teams advancing to the quarterfinals.
+The eliminations will be single-elimination, round-robin, with the top four teams advancing to the quarterfinals.
 The quarterfinalists will be divided into two groups.

-The top two teams after the quarterfinals will meet in a best-of-three semifinal with the winners playing in a race-to-two contest for the title.
+The top two teams after the quarterfinals will meet in a best-of-three semifinal, with the winners advancing to a race-to-two title match.
 The champion will earn P100,000.

-An All-Star Weekend, patterned after the National Basketball Association and Philippine Basketball Association All-Star Games, will be held after the second conference where skills challenge contests will also be featured.
+An All-Star Weekend, patterned after the National Basketball Association and Philippine Basketball Association All-Star Games, will be held after the second conference, with skills challenge contests also featured.
 A separate beach volleyball tournament is also in the pipeline.

 AKTv is the league’s new broadcast partner, while GMA 7 will carry the international broadcast.
 There will also be live video streaming on the league’s website www.v-league.ph.